sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/5_reconciliation.md

 sed -i 's/_0:/_0_/g' 10261at7041.fasta
 ```

-!!! note "If it did not work, fetch the fasta file from the data files folder"
+!!! note "If it failed, fetch the fasta file from the data files folder"
     ```
     cp /workspace/biodivinfo/data/Session3/Step2/10261at7041.fasta .
     ```